rust-lang/rfcs/text/0000-cargo-artifact-specific-dependencies.md

 # Prior art
 [prior-art]: #prior-art

-- CMake allows, and in fact, recommends, specifying library dependencies that only apply to a specific build artifact through its `target_link_libraries` command
+- CMake allows, and in fact, recommends, specifying library dependencies that only apply to a specific build artifact through its `target_link_libraries` command [(Source)](https://cmake.org/cmake/help/latest/command/target_link_libraries.html)
+- Swift is implementing functionality to specify dependencies per-target by specifying dependencies in the package manifest and then enabling them for targets as necessary [(Source)](https://github.com/apple/swift-evolution/blob/master/proposals/0226-package-manager-target-based-dep-resolution.md)
-- Gradle allows different build artifacts to use different source sets/dependency configurations
+- Gradle allows different build artifacts to use different source sets/dependency configurations (this is less directly comparable due to the way Java loads libraries at runtime)

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions